DjangoGirls/organizer-manual/attendees/README.md

 2. Your e-mail address
 3. Your phone number.
 Include your country prefix
 4. Where are you from?
 City, country
-5. How ald are you?
+5. How old are you?
 6. Your laptop: What operating system do you have?
 (Windows | Mac OS X | Linux | Other)
 7. What is your current occupation?
 Tell us what you currently do: working, learning or something else?
 8. What is your background?
 Do you have expereince with making websites?